New Jersey Pine Barrens: Prehistoric

-Between 170-200 million years ago, the Atlantic coastal plain began to form.
+Between 170 and 200 million years ago, the Atlantic coastal plain began to form.

 The Barrens formed in the southernmost and newest land area in New Jersey 1.8 to 65 million years ago, during the Tertiary era.

 Over millions of years, the rising and falling of the coastline deposited minerals underground, culminating with the end of the last ice age about 12,000 years ago, when plants and trees began growing in what is now New Jersey.

 Forest fires have been a common occurrence since before habitation by humans.
 Fire has played a major ecological role in the Pinelands, and the ecotypes "suggest that short fire intervals may have been typical in the Pine Plains for many centuries, or millennia."

 Pre-Columbian

 Around 10,000 years ago, the ancestors of the Lenape people first inhabited the Pine Barrens.

 The fire regime before European settlement is poorly understood.
 Scholars know that the Lenape tribes burned the woods in the spring and fall to reduce underbrush and improve plant yields and hunting conditions.
 The Pine Barrens, with its sandy soil, did not attract a permanent agriculture population (whose main interest would have been to establish permanent boundaries and clear the forests for fields).
 The area's sparse population encouraged a long-lasting attitude that forest fires should be set for local benefit—even on the lands of others.
 For instance, it was profitable for charcoal burners to set fires deliberately, in order to make the trees useless for any purpose other than charcoal making, then purchase the trees for a discount.